 The different locales of these two communities can be a consideration when it comes to the relative quality of outside activities and services.

-In sum, how you rank these comparisons and contrasts in your lifestyle inventory may help determine the right active adult community for you.
+Here's the bottom line: How you rank these comparisons when considering your homebuying needs and desires may help determine the right active adult community for you.